 In maths, we have been consolidating place value and applying our knowledge to problem solving and multi-step investigations.
 We have been applying the four rules of number and are moving on to fraction, decimal and percentage work where we will learn to convert between these.
 We are now using our mathematical skills to solve problems, which involve different concepts.

 In English we have been read ‘How to train your Dragon’ and have undertaken varied tasks related to the book including writing in different styles and answering questions about the story.
 This book linked to our history topic on Vikings where we are learning about their settlement in Britain and how this changed the way of life.

 We are also studying narrative poetry – in particular ‘The Highwayman’ by Alfred Noyes where we are developing understanding of figurative and literal language while producing writing in different genres including newspaper reports and character profiles

 Science has been particularly enjoyable where we are learning about Changing State and we undertook practical experiments using different materials to identify the changes that occurred during dissolving, heating and cooling.
 We have learnt to report results in a systematic and scientific manner.
 We are now learning about the Earth, the Sun, the Moon and other planets so that we begin to understand how Earth is affected by the sun and the movement of the moon.

 In other areas of learning, we have been developing our gymnastic skills and are expressing ourselves through dance - which has been very popular.
-We have also developed our ball skills in outdoor PE and are enjoying Hockey where we are improving our control and the techniques of the game.
+We have also developed our ball skills in outdoor PE.
 Throughout the year, we will continue to practice and develop skills in other sports such as Cricket, Tennis and football.